-Should a consumer be suspected of drug use during an activity or on the premises, he or she will be asked to leave immediately.
+Should a consumer be suspected of drug use prior to, or during an activity, in an RRCI vehicle, or on the premises, he or she will be asked to leave immediately.
 If the consumer refuse to leave, law enforcement will be called.

 FRAGRANCE FREE ENVIRONMENT POLICY

 Employees and visitors to our organization may have sensitivity and/or allergic reactions to various fragrant products.
-Therefore, Red Rock Center for Independence is a fragrance-free workplace.
+Therefore, RRCI is a fragrance-free workplace.
 Personal products (fragrances, colognes, lotions, powders, deodorants, shaving and hair products, and other similar items) that are perceptible to others should not be worn by employees.
 Other fragrant products (scented candles, potpourri and similar items) are also not permitted in the workplace.

 Any consumer with a concern about scents or odors should contact his or her Independent Living Coordinator.